 The Scarpa Maestrale XT has an advertised range of motion above 50 degrees.
 However, in use, the stiff liner and tight cuff rivets inhibit that.
 Further, as noted below, cuff friction within the range of motion also matters.
 The Dynafit Radical Pro is similar; range is high, but friction interferes.

 The ultralight backcountry ski boots we tested have the least friction, while the Quantum Asolo, Travers, Backland Ultimate, Dynafit Mezzalama and Scarpa F1 are in a class of their own.
-At the other end of the spectrum are also the heaviest boots.
-The Lange and Atomic Hawx have significant friction.
-The Dynafit Hoji Pro Tour, Free Tour, and Radical feature cuff ranges (basically 50 degrees for each) that rival those of the ultralight boots but have considerably more friction within that range.
+The hesviest boots, like the Lange and Atomic Hawx, have significant friction.
+The Dynafit Hoji Pro Tour, Hoji 130, and Radical feature cuff ranges (basically 50 degrees for each) that rival those of the ultralight boots but have considerably more friction within that range.

 It is cuff friction in the Hoji Pro Tour that sets it apart from the Tecnica.
 Both Hoji models (Free and Pro) feature an innovative buckle and lever system that theoretically allows for one-move transitions between up and down.
 However, when used as intended, the cuff friction in tour mode is significant.
 If you lift your pant cuffs and individually disengage the relevant buckles, you get lower cuff friction.
 The Scott Freeguide Carbon tours much like the Tecnica and Hoji Tour.